 I have no proposal photos or videos, no prenup video, no same day edit, just some nice photos and a video recording of our wedding on my phone and Mari’s camera.
 The simplicity of our wedding did not take away from the magic.
 Choosing to focus our energy on our life instead of one wedding day was best for us.

-One day we will have the party will all our friends and family, maybe even some offspring running around.
+One day we will have the party will all our friends and family with some offspring running around.
 But before allocating our savings for a party, there are some things we’d like to achieve first.
-And this darn pandemic should be completely over, too.

 I hope you enjoyed reading this little happy ending or rather, happy beginning to my new life as a wife.
 If you’re single, I hope you are able to live your life the way you want and be happy.
 If you’re about to propose or get engaged, I hope this article is a little helpful in navigating how to keep things simple.
 Life is complicated enough, right?